 I mentioned that Holly was a hero… so you can probably guess how the story turned out.

 In this case, Lucky the kitten truly was lucky!
-She survived, and thrived.
-After a couple of weeks in the hospital, she was back to normal — even a bit on the feisty side — and was released back to her mom and siblings, with the owner monitoring her.
+She survived and thrived.
+After a couple of weeks in the hospital, she was back to normal — even a bit on the feisty side — and was released back to her mom and siblings.

-We continued to see the owner from time to time, with her other cats, as Lucky grew into an adult — and she always reported that Lucky was doing great!
+We continued to see the cat's caretaker from time to time as Lucky grew into an adult — and she always reported that Lucky was doing great!